 Where to Stay in Madrid

 Ii Castillas Madrid – This small hotel is perfect for mid-range travellers looking for a good base in Madrid.
-Situate near Plaza Callao in the centre of the city, they have a range of clean and comfortable rooms on offer and there is also a daily breakfast available.
-Click here to see their availability
+Situated near Plaza Callao in the centre of the city, they have a range of clean and comfortable rooms on offer and there is also a daily breakfast available.

 Only YOU Boutique Hotel – Luxury travellers will love this charming boutique hotel in the hip Cuenca neighbourhood.
-It has an excellent location for exploring Madrid (and for day trips).
-There are a number of plush rooms to choose from and a restaurant/bar on site!
-Click here to see their availability
+It has an excellent location for exploring Madrid.
+There are several plush rooms to choose from and a restaurant/bar on site!

 The Hat Madrid — If you’re travelling solo or on a tight budget, you’re sure to love this boutique hostel.
 Located right next to the Plaza Mayor, they have both private and dorm rooms available and great common areas for meeting other travellers.